Two years into the coronavirus pandemic, children as young as 6 months old are now eligible to get vaccinated against COVID-19.

 For 12-to-15-year-olds, the FDA has authorized the same dosing as adults with the Pfizer two-dose vaccine.

-The FDA and CDC have recommended the Pfizer booster shots now available for kids ages 12 and older be administered five months after the primary vaccine series.
+The FDA and CDC have recommended the Pfizer booster shots now available for kids ages 5 to 11 be administered five months after the primary vaccine series.

 8. Could COVID-19 vaccines impact puberty and menstruation?

-There is currently no clinical evidence to suggest the vaccines can have long-term effects on puberty or fertility, according to Ashton, a practicing, board-certified OBGYN.
+There is currently no clinical evidence to suggest any of the COVID-19 vaccines can have long-term effects on puberty or fertility.

 9. Where can kids get vaccinated against COVID-19?